numinit/nixpkcs/README.md

 ## Changelog

+- 1.1.4
+    - Omit the label from the PKCS#11 URI if the module doesn't support them.
+This fixes consuming the URI from applications like OpenSSL (not just OpenSC) when using the `yubico-piv-tool` module.
+    - Remove unnecessary path munging for file lock keys left over from before the lock keys were hashes.
+    - Create `nixpkcs-1.1` branch.
 - 1.1.3
     - Support skipping key labels for devices like the Yubikey that get confused if you try to use them.
 - 1.1.2